CVE-2024-32474

 CVE-2024-32474 is a high-severity Improper Output Neutralization for Logs (CWE-117) vulnerability in Sentry Sentry.
 Its CVSS base score is 7.3 (High).

-Operationally, ranked in the top 26.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Credentials In Files (T1552.001); ranked at the 35th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References